 We’ve had such a great relationship over the years with Denmark.
-We keep getting amazing interns.
-And this year’s interns are more of the same.
+We keep getting the most amazing interns and our interns in 2017 were more of the same.

-Natasja and Elin Sofía will be in Christchurch for the next three months to do research for their thesis on the role of place-making in the regeneration of central Christchurch.
-They are particularly interested in how different actors – civil organizations, commercial actors, and the Crown – are engaged in the place-making of the East Frame-project.
+Natasja and Elin Sofía were in Christchurch for three months to do research for their thesis on the role of place-making in the regeneration of central Christchurch.
+They were particularly interested in how different actors – civil organisations, commercial actors, and the Crown – were engaged in the place-making of the East Frame-project.

 Meet Elin Sofía